D3Engineering/edge-ai-ros-inventory-demo/README.md

 ### Changing demo objectives

-The demo works by having "objectives" that it accomplishes at particular waypoints.
-By default, it will read the objectives.json file and the points.json file, then figure out at what points the objectives need to happen.
+The demo is configurable with JSON files in the directory `/opt/robotics_sdk/ros1/drivers/d3_inventory_demo/config/` The demo works by having "objectives" that it accomplishes at particular waypoints.
+By default, it will read the `objectives.json` file and the `points.json` file, then figure out at what points the objectives need to happen.
 Below is an example of the configuration file:

 ```
 {
-  "home": {
+  "Home": {
-    "sequence": 4,
+    "sequence": 6,
+    "point_name": "home",
     "action": "DONE",
     "precise_goal": false,
     "action_info": {}
   },
-  "point_a": {
+  "Shelf A": {
     "sequence": 0,
-    "precise_goal": false
+    "point_name": "point_a",
-    "action": "NOOP",
+    "action": "SCAN",
     "action_info": {
       "number_targets": 1
     }
+  },
+  "Shelf B": {
+    "sequence": 1,
+    "point_name": "point_b",
+    "action": "SCAN",
+    "action_info": {
+      "number_targets": 1
+    }
+  },
-  "point_b": {
+  "Shelf C": {
     "sequence": 2,
+    "point_name": "point_c",
     "action": "SCAN",
     "precise_goal": true,
     "action_info": {
       "number_targets": 1
     }
   },
-  "crowd": {
+  "the Audience": {
-    "sequence": 3,
+    "sequence": 5,
+    "point_name": "crowd",
     "action": "TRACK",
     "action_info": {
       "duration": 3